spryker/spryker-docs/_drafts/oryx/setup.md

 # Setup

 You can install Oryx on your local environment.
-The installation typically takes a few mins to be up and running.
+The installation typically takes a few minutes to be up and running.
 This guide explains how to set up your environment for Oryx framework development.

 ## Prerequisites

-To use the Oryx framework, you should be familiar with the following:

-- Javascript
-- CSS
-- HTML

 To install Oryx on your local system, you need the following:

 - [Node.js](https://nodejs.org/) or compatible Javascript runtime
 - npm package manager
 - A [Spryker storefront API](https://docs.spryker.com/docs/scos/dev/glue-api-guides/202204.0/glue-rest-api.html) (a public API is provided by default to get you up and running quick)

 ## Installation